make-all/tuya-local/ACKNOWLEDGEMENTS.md

  - [b3nnyk22](https://github.com/b3nnyk22) for assistance in supporting Kogan Dehumidifiers.
  - [rodrigoGA](https://github.com/rodrigoGA) for assistance in supporting Greenwind dehumidifiers.
  - [jorgenDK](https://github.com/jorgenDK) for assistance in supporting TroniTechnik Air Conditioner, and thanks for the coffee!
- - [Fannangir](https://github.com/Fannangir) for assistance in supporting Tadiran Wind Air Conditioner and Zemismart curtain rail.
+ - [Fannangir](https://github.com/Fannangir) for assistance in supporting Tadiran Wind Air Conditioner, Zemismart curtain rail and Somgam 1, 2, 3 and 4 gang switches.
  - [marrold](https://github.com/marrold) for contributing support for ElectriQ CD20PRO dehumidifiers.
  - [Uaeguy](https://github.com/Uaeguy) for assistance in supporting Beca BHP-6000, Saswell T29UTK and Owon PCT513 thermostats, and thanks for the coffee!
  - [Johnnybyzhang](https://github.com/Johnnybyzhang) for assistance in supporting Lexy F501 fans.